Share this Article

 The neighborhood, anchored by bustling Flatbush Avenue, is geographically located between two more desirable neighborhoods: Prospect Lefferts Gardens, a community of mostly landmarked limestone row houses, and Ditmas Park, which is best known as the neighborhood in Brooklyn with historic Victorian mansions.
 In Flatbush, the housing stock is mixed with some row houses, taller co-op apartment buildings and rentals, alongside single family homes and newer developments with amenities.
 In recent years developers have targeted the area and are building tall to take advantage of the views that can be found, thanks to the area's proximity to Prospect Park, says Krasnow of MNS Real Estate.

-According to Localize.city, 1,500 new units are expected to open between 2018 and 2020, which is likely to change the character of the community while also driving up prices.
+According to Localize.city, 1,500 new units are expected to open by 2020, which is likely to change the character of the community while also driving up prices.

 The area is home to businesses and food establishments catering to the large Caribbean population, and in recent years coffee shops, restaurants, and bars have also opened up.
 Brooklyn College is nearby, which gives a youthful feel to the area, and the recently rehabbed Kings Theatre, which hosts bands, children's performances, plays, and comedy, is also a huge draw for people all over the city.